noahehall/multicloud/devops.md

 ## best practices

 - actualize high intelligence teams
-  - with high intelligence teams: its easier to transition to more complex models, tools, systems & architectures
+  - its easier to transition to more complex models, tools, systems & architectures
 - actualize high performance workflows
   - reduction in time to market is key
   - deployment frequency goes up